 Model sharing yourself: 'I am sharing my biscuit with you.'
 Use a visual timer for turn-taking so the wait feels predictable and fair.

-True sharing requires theory of mind — understanding that another person has feelings and desires — which doesn't reliably develop until age 3–4.
+True sharing requires theory of mind — understanding that another person has feelings and desires separate from your own — which doesn't reliably develop until age 3 to 4.
+Research from Zero to Three notes that "two-year-olds are just beginning to develop theory of mind — an understanding that other people have different thoughts and feelings than their own."
 Before that, possession feels like an extension of self; giving away a toy feels like losing part of who they are.
-Toddlers live entirely in the present and can't hold onto the promise of 'you'll get it back.'
+Toddlers live entirely in the present and can't hold onto the promise of "you'll get it back."
 Turn-taking requires patience, working memory, and delayed gratification — three skills that are barely emerging at this age.
 What adults see as selfishness is actually age-appropriate neurology.
+Two-year-olds CAN share, but research consistently shows they typically only do so when explicitly asked by an adult or when they're truly finished with something.

 What should I avoid during sharing difficulties?